 A black hole with a mass equal to the Earth (0.000003 solar masses) would have an event horizon whose radius was 0.000009 km, or 9 millimeters, or the size of your average American 1¢ penny.

 A black hole with 4 million solar masses, such as Sagittarius A*, the black hole theorized to be at the center of the Milky Way, would have an event horizon whose radius was 12 million km, about a fifth of the orbital radius of Mercury.

-Going even further, the largest known black hole in the nearby Universe - the one located in the center of the giant elliptical galaxy M87 that has an estimated mass of 6.4 billion solar masses- would have a radius of 19.2 billion km, larger than our Solar System.
+Going even further, the largest known black hole in the nearby Universe - the already mentioned one located in the heart of the galaxy M87, that has an estimated mass of 6.4 billion solar masses- would have a radius of 19.2 billion km, larger than our Solar System.

 Further still: The galaxy NGC 4889 contains a supermassive black hole with a mass of at 21 billion solar masses, meaning a radius of 63 billion km, and is at present the largest confirmed black hole in the known universe.